Healthy Homes Assessment Johnsonville

 Draught Stopping Johnsonville

-Draughts increase the likelihood of less temperature in houses.
-A humid home costs more to heat, meaning wasting money and energy.
+Draughts can lead to low temperatures inside houses.
+A cold home will cost more to heat, meaning wasting money and energy.

-There is no require to block up intentional holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows might be necessary to allow for movement within the structure as the household gets warmer and cooler, so that they are able to be closed and opened instead of instead of being stuck.
-We will check all windows and doors during the Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps that are part of the building.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the household is heated and cools in order to let them be shut and opened, rather than sticking.
+We will inspect every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections